Contributing to the delinquency of a minor is a crime that can be charged when you cause or enable a minor (a person under the age of 18) to:

-A prosecutor must prove the following elements of the crime to successfully convict a person under this statute:
+A prosecutor must prove the following elements of the crime to successfully convict you under this statute:

-- the defendant committed an act or failed to perform a duty, and
+- you committed an act or failed to perform a duty, and

-- in doing so, the defendant caused or contributed to causing a minor to become a delinquent, a habitual truant, or a dependent child of the juvenile court.1
+- in doing so, you caused or contributed to causing a minor to become a delinquent, a habitual truant, or a dependent child of the juvenile court.1

-In order to commit this crime, a person must act with either:
+In order to commit this crime, you must act with either: